Lichtblick-Suite/lichtblick/packages/studio-base/src/players/UserNodePlayer/nodeTransformerWorker/typescript/userUtils/README.md

 ## Contributing

-_Prequisites: You will need to have the Studio repo cloned locally to update these utilities.
+_Prequisites: You will need to have the Foxglove Studio repo cloned locally to update these utilities.
 You just need to have node and yarn installed to get going though, follow those steps in the `developer-guide.md`._

 ### TL;DR

 - Update utility
 - Add unit testing and a structured comment (as needed)
 - Run `yarn run test:user-utilities` (checks compilation and runs tests)
-- Open PR for Studio review

 If you'd like to add any reusable utilities, simply add (or tweak) the relevant file with the function/class/constant you'd like to expose!
 Make sure to mark your variable declaration with the `export` keyword so that it will be importable from other modules.